 Daniel C. Feiler, Ph.D.

-I am a Visiting Assistant Professor of Organizational Behavior at the Tuck School of Business at Dartmouth College in the Strategy & Management group.
-Having received my Ph.D. from the Fuqua School of Business at Duke University, I joined the faculty at Tuck in the Fall of 2012.
+I am an Assistant Professor at the Tuck School of Business at Dartmouth College in the Strategy & Management group (beginning July 1, 2014).
+Having received my Ph.D. from Duke University, I joined the faculty at Tuck as a Visiting Assistant Professor in the Fall of 2012.

 My research explores managerial learning and decision making at the intersection of organizational behavior, cognitive psychology, and behavioral economics.
 I am particularly interested in how managers can learn false lessons from experience, leading to errors in strategic decisions.
 I have a secondary interest in persuasion to elicit pro-social behavior.
 My work is published in Management Science, Journal of Experimental Social Psychology, and Climatic Change.

 Feiler & Kleinbaum.
 Draft in progress.
-"Similarly extroverted: Personality homophily in social networks."
+"The network extraversion bias."